Journal of Sanskrit & Indic Research

 Plagiarism and Misconduct

-In cases of suspected misconduct, the journal follows a structured investigation process and may take appropriate action, including rejection, retraction, or notification to relevant authorities.
+Any form of unethical behaviour identified at any stage of publicationβ€”including data fabrication, image manipulation, duplicate submission, or undisclosed authorshipβ€”will be addressed seriously.
+In cases of suspected misconduct, the journal follows the relevant COPE flowcharts and may take appropriate action, including rejection, retraction, or notification to the author's institution and relevant authorities.

 Corrections and Retractions